 Crown position 0: The position 0 of your crown is the wearing position.
-This means the position in which your crown is pushed in all the way, and if it has a screw-down, it has been screwed-down.
+This means the position in which your crown is pushed in all the way, and if it has a screw-down, it has been screwed down.

 Crown position 1.
 When you have wound your Rolex, you can take it to position 1.
 This is the position of your watch where you change the date (if your watch has such a feature).
-Once the crown has popped out naturally at position 1, you can gently pull the crown out one click.
+Once the crown has popped out naturally at position 1, you can gently pull the crown out with one click.
 The quickset date function comes in very handy as it allows you to set the date rapidly.

 Crown position 3: Position 3 of your crown is the position where you adjust the time of your watch.
 Through this position, you can reset the hands either clockwise or counterclockwise.
-Modern Rolex movements also have what is called a hacking function which means that when you pull out the crown to the third position, the seconds hand stops so you can set the time more accurately.
+Modern Rolex movements also have what is called a hacking function which means that when you pull out the crown to the third position, the second-hand stops so you can set the time more accurately.

 When you are done, make sure you push in or screw down the crown to position 0 to ensure the movement is protected and water-resistant.